 This depends on how the companies have contracted between themselves.
 It is sufficient to pay the FiMVO fees only once, but it is the responsibility of the companies to decide who will list the MAH in the Annex 2 of the FiMVO contract.

 If you already have a valid contract with FiMVO, you should update Appendix 2 to your current MAH list.
 If you do not have a contract with FiMVO, you should contact FiMVO: firstname.lastname@example.org .

 In addition to the normal regulatory requirement, manufacturers/parallel importers must upload their product data onto the European hub.
 A prerequisite to this is to enter a contract with the European Medicines Verification Organisation (EMVO).
 This is called Onboarding, and you are referred to as Onboarding Partners (OBP).
 Detailed information and an explanatory step by step video can be found on the EMVO website.

 Generally, no. It is the Marketing Authorisation Holder (MAH) who registers and enters an agreement with FiMVO.
 However, it can also be the representative of the MAH or the manufacturer who enters the agreement.
 In this case, the MAHs must be listed in Annex 2 of the agreement.

 Yes, you can still include an EAN code on the pack.
-Please note that the EAN code may not hold contradicting information with the 2D matrix.
+Please note that the EAN code must not hold contradicting information with the 2D matrix.
 E.g. the product code (GTIN) must be the same in both data carriers.